 Testing Beyond the Lab

-Certain types of symptoms require evaluation by diagnostic procedures conducted by specialists in the respected field.
+Certain types of symptoms require evaluation by diagnostic procedures conducted by specialists in their respective fields.
+These symptoms include:

-Neurological Symptoms – Severe neurological symptoms are evaluated with nerve conduction test and MRI of the brain.
+- Neurological symptoms: Severe neurological symptoms are evaluated with a nerve conduction test and MRI of the brain to assess the nervous system.
 The purpose is ruling out multiple sclerosis.

-Cardiac Symptoms – Chest pain and irregular heart beat are evaluated by EKG and Holter monitor.
+- Cardiac symptoms: Heart symptoms like chest pain and irregular heartbeat are evaluated by EKG and Holter monitor (a wearable device for tracking your heart rhythm).
 Findings may lead to cardiac catheterization.

-GI Symptoms – Stomach pain and symptoms are often evaluated by upper endoscopy.
+- GI symptoms: Stomach pain and symptoms are often evaluated by an upper endoscopy.
 Lower intestinal and colon symptoms are evaluated by colonoscopy.
 Routine colon cancer screening with colonoscopy is recommended every 10 years for everyone over 50.

 Testing for Microbes

-The long and the short of it is all ticks carry potentially pathogenic microbes.
-If you have ever been bitten by a tick, you have been exposed and you likely harbor one or more stealth microbes in your body.
-If you have all the symptoms of chronic Lyme disease, then the chances that you are carrying some species of Borrelia is high — no matter what testing shows.
+The long and the short of it is, all ticks carry potentially pathogenic microbes.
+If you have ever been bitten by a tick, you have been exposed to microbes, and you likely harbor one or more stealth microbes in your body.
+If you have all the signs and symptoms of chronic Lyme disease, then the chances that you are carrying some species of borrelia is high — no matter what the testing shows.